yukoba/nd4j/getstarted.md

 Copy-paste if necessary.
 You can now create a new Java file within IntelliJ and start using ND4J's API to start doing distributed linear algebra.
 (See our [intro](http://nd4j.org/introduction.html) if you need inspiration.)

 The JBLAS backend can be switched to Netlib Blas, or JCUBLAS for GPU support.
-Check our [dependencies](dependencies.html) page for advanced configuration.
+Check our [dependencies](dependencies.html) page for advanced configuration, which also explains how to figure out what the latest version of the libraries are by searching in Maven.

 # <a id="github">GitHub</a>